svg-sprite/gulp-svg-sprite/README.md

 **NOTICE**: By default, *svg-sprite* **doesn't send any files downstream** unless you configure it.
 There are tons of options available — please see below for [some basic examples](#basic-example).
 Also, you should possibly [take care of errors](#error-handling) that might occur.

 ## API

 ### svgSprite(options)

-As `options` argument you may provide a [main configuration object](https://github.com/jkphl/svg-sprite#configuration) as described in the *svg-sprite* manual.
+As `options` argument you may provide a [main configuration object](https://github.com/jkphl/svg-sprite/blob/master/docs/configuration.md) as described in the *svg-sprite* manual.
 Configuration-wise, *svg-sprite* and *gulp-svg-sprite* differ only in one respect:

 #### ~~options.dest~~

 Type: `String`
 Default value: `'.'`

-With gulp, there is no need to specifiy a **main output directory**, as the generated files are piped to the next step of the running task anyway.
+With Gulp, there is no need to specifiy a **main output directory**, as the generated files are piped to the next step of the running task anyway.
 The `options.dest` value (if given) is simply ignored.

 ## Examples

 ### Basic example